lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: C

-Variables with the `const` and `let` keyword are _block-scoped_.
+o&apos;zgaruvchis with the `const` and `let` keyword are _block-scoped_.
 A block is anything between curly brackets (`{ }`).
 In this case, the curly brackets of the if/else statements.
-You cannot reference a variable outside of the block it's declared in, a ReferenceError gets thrown.
+You cannot reference a o&apos;zgaruvchi outside of the block it's declared in, a ReferenceError gets thrown.

 </p>
 </details>